MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-on-premises.md

 ---
 title: Manage synced on-premises users with workflows (Preview)
-description: An how to article on how to edit a user account related task to run for hybrid users with Lifecycle workflows.
+description: An how to article on how to edit a user account related task to run for synced on-premises users with Lifecycle workflows.
 author: owinfreyATL
 ms.author: owinfrey
 manager: amycolannino